GenomeXpress - Rapid Genome Sequencing with Verbal Results in 7 Days

 Clinical Utility

-- Determination of a clinical diagnosis
+• Determination of a clinical diagnosis

-- Identification of gene implicated in genetic disease
+• Identification of gene implicated in genetic disease

-- Recurrence risk assessment
+• Recurrence risk assessment

 Important Information

-The GenomeXpress test is an expedited nuclear genome sequencing test with a turnaround time (TAT) of approximately 2 weeks performed concurrently with mitochondrial genome sequencing and deletion testing.
-A verbal result for rapid nuclear genome findings is given within 7 calendar days after the start of testing and will include pathogenic and/or likely pathogenic variants in known disease-causing genes definitively explaining the patient’s phenotype.
+The GenomeXpress® test is an expedited nuclear genome sequencing test with a turnaround time (TAT) of approximately 2 weeks performed concurrently with mitochondrial genome sequencing and deletion testing.
+A provisional result for rapid nuclear genome findings is given within 7 calendar days after the start of testing and will include pathogenic and/or likely pathogenic variants in known disease-causing genes definitively explaining the patient’s phenotype.
 A written report including all clinically relevant variants will be reported within approximately 2 weeks after the start of testing.
-Concurrent mitochondrial genome test results will be provided in a separate written report within approximately 3-4 weeks after the start of testing; mitochondrial variants are not included in the verbal result.
+Concurrent mitochondrial genome test results will be provided in a separate written report within approximately 3-4 weeks after the start of testing; mitochondrial variants are not included in the provisional result.

 Because of the rapid TAT, blood on the proband and both biological parents must be submitted at the same time, along with clinical information, in order to begin testing.
-This test requires approval by GeneDx; please email Xpress@GeneDx.com to discuss prior to sending in samples.

-Insurance billing not accepted
+Insurance billing not accepted.

 Test Code